 When I look at both of those charts, I don’t see the numbers.
 I see what was happening in my life, both personally and with work.
 In January, I was finishing the first draft of the book and, therefore, didn’t do any client work.
 I earned money from Mindful Budgeting sales, but that’s it.
 In March, I moved to Squamish and then had my first breakdown of the year and started going to therapy.
 In May, I opted out of client work again, in order to finish my first big round of edits to the book.
 The girls had also been sick that month, so I wanted to spend all my spare time with them.
 Three days after I submitted the second draft, I lost Molly—and nine days later, Lexie too.

-The day Lexie died, I told all my clients I was quitting freelance.
+The day Lexie died, I told all my clients I was done freelancing.
 I know you’re not supposed to make any big decisions when you’re grieving, but that was something I’d been questioning for months and I knew I wasn’t going to bounce back quickly from the losses.
 That was the beginning of a long, sad summer for me.
 But the quitting part—that was easy.
 It helped that I knew I had two big paycheques still coming: a portion of my book advance, another for my audiobook deal, and then some sales from A Simple Year and Mindful Budgeting later in the year.
 But the summer was long and sad, and I earned less than $3,000 in 3 months.

 How I Budget with (Very Irregular) Self-Employed Income